tessercat/daoistic-book/notes/genius.md

 A humanistic philosophy
 that encourages us
-to observe the universe deeply, and to see it as moral, and to apply its lessons in our lives.
+to observe the universe deeply, to see it as moral, and to apply its lessons in our lives.

 A leadership manual
-that counsels us to recognize
+that counsels us
+to recognize
-that people know what's best for themselves, so leave them alone as much as possible, that the best government is the least government, that power corrupts and actions have consequences, and that the essential role of wise leadership is to mediate, and not engage in, conflict.
+that the best government is the least government, that people know what's best for themselves, that power corrupts and actions have consequences, and that wise leadership mediates conflict and doesn't engage in it, gets out of the way and lets people get to work, and nothing more.

 A gentle warning
-that we're not in it only for ouselves, that we're not somehow special or privileged, that we should have character and we shouldn't be lazy, that we should listen closely and trust people, be humble and keep it simple, stay calm, reserve judgement, don't take offense.
+that we're not in it only for ourselves, that we're not special or privileged, that we should have character and we shouldn't be lazy.
+That we should listen closely and trust people, be humble and keep it simple, stay calm, reserve judgement, don't take offense.

 A cautious optimism
+that we're in it together,
-that walking the middle way is what it means to be enlightened and what it takes to create anything that lasts, that you can be selfless without losing yourself, that a meaningful life isn't built by looking after yourself, but by being kind and helping others.
+that walking the middle way is what it means to be enlightened and what it takes to create anything that lasts.
+That you can be selfless without losing yourself, and that a meaningful life isn't built by looking out for yourself, but by being kind and considering others.